firolightfog/Yolow/README.md

 ### RandVolt8
 Similar to RandVolt10 but with 8 outputs only.
 It has no context menu but range options (uni/bi and 0-10V) are moved to the panel.

+### SaveMeMono
+Tricky little module to save and return upto 256 voltages.
+Source input can be external (see LFO) or internal noise.
+If internal noise is selected then voltages can be set to be gates (0V or 10V), bi (-5V to 5V), or uni (0v to 10V).
+The recorded values can be shifted to left (i.e. previous) or right (i.e. next) slot.
+The output is provided 3 ways:
+- `normal` order
+- `reverse` order
+- `random` order.

+### SaveMeMonoWide
+Similar to SaveMeMono but all options are available from the panel.
+I love it.

 ### Slide6
 A module to provide a six channel polyphonic output with the fixed voltages set by the six sliders.
 The two knobs (see MIN & MAX) on the top defines the range of voltages.
 The context menu offers